Ashish-k-Gupta/Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Angular Life Cycle Hooks

+## ngOnInit:
+Get's called on once in the whole life cycle event of a component.
+It get's called once the all input values has been intialized, but not rendered on the UI screen.
+(After Intiailizing the Input Value but before it renderes on the screen. )

+## ngOnChanges
+In Angular, the ngOnChanges lifecycle hook is called whenever any data-bound input property of a component or directive changes.
+This hook is part of Angular's component lifecycle and provides a way to react to changes in input properties that are passed from a parent component to a child component.

+When does ngOnChanges get called?
+ 1- When the input properties change:
+ 2- After the component is initialized:

+ When is ngOnChanges NOT called?
+ 1-   Direct modification of component properties:
+ 2-   Changes within a child component